Hackenbush

 Hackenbush is a two-player game invented by mathematician John Horton Conway.
-It may be played on any configuration of colored line segments connected to one another by their endpoints and to a "ground" line.
+It may be played on any configuration of line segments connected to one another by their endpoints and to a "ground" line.
+Other versions of the game use differently colored lines.

 Gameplay

 The game starts with the players drawing a "ground" line (conventionally, but not necessarily, a horizontal line at the bottom of the paper or other playing area) and several line segments such that each line segment is connected to the ground, either directly at an endpoint, or indirectly, via a chain of other segments connected by endpoints.
 Any number of segments may meet at a point and thus there may be multiple paths to ground.

 On their turn, a player "cuts" (erases) any line segment of their choice.
 Every line segment no longer connected to the ground by any path "falls" (i.e., gets erased).
 According to the normal play convention of combinatorial game theory, the first player who is unable to move loses.

-Hackenbush boards can consist of finitely many (in the case of a "finite board") or infinitely many (in the case of an "infinite board") line segments.
-The existence of an infinite number of line segments does not violate the game theory assumption that the game can be finished in a finite amount of time, provided that there are only finitely many line segments directly "touching" the ground.
-On an infinite board, based on the layout of the board the game can continue on forever, assuming there are infinitely many points touching the ground.
+Hackenbush boards can consist of finitely many (in the case of a "finite board") or infinitely many (in the case of an "infinite board") line segments, insofar as the configuration does not violate the game theory assumption that the game can be finished in a finite amount of time.
+On an infinite board, instead, the game can continue on forever, assuming there are infinitely many segments touching the ground.